Elegancelessness

 ...and finally a self-referent transclusion.

-he four self-referent limericks set forth below (author unknown) are my favorites so far...
+Four self-referent limericks are set forth below (author unknown)...

 There was a young girl from Japan,